 - There is a waitlist for parking permits which is open to both residents and non-residents.

 - It is usually easy to park for the day at The Waterfront parking lot even without parking permits.
-This is a great choice for Rye Brook residents.
+This parking lot is a great choice for Rye Brook residents catching the Metro North from the Port Chester station.

 - The parking lot at the White Plains train station is only open to White Plains residents so that is not an option for Rye Brook residents.